-Prepare and execute a diversity strategic plan with goals, a. milestones, and intended actions to increase the diversity of the center's leadership team, faculty, undergraduate and graduate students and its graduates.
-The ERC will include the diversity strategic plan in its annual report/renewal proposal and will include in that annual report/renewal proposal a report on the execution of the previous year's diversity strategic plan, the outcomes and impacts achieved (statistical and other information), and an updated version of the diversity strategic plan for the coming year.
+- a.
+Prepare and execute a diversity strategic plan with goals, milestones, and intended actions to increase the diversity of the center's leadership team, faculty, undergraduate and graduate students and its graduates.
+The ERC will include its original and updated diversity strategic plans in its annual report/renewal proposal and will include in that annual report/renewal proposal a report on the execution of the previous year's diversity strategic plan and the outcomes and impacts achieved (statistical and other information).
 The updated strategic plan should highlight key deficiencies identified in the previous year's plan and new strategies to rectify them.
-The focus of these diversity efforts will be on achieving a demonstrated impact by exceeding national engineering-wide averages for the involvement of women, African Americans, Native Americans, and Pacific Islanders (underrepresented racial minorities) and Hispanic Americans (underrepresented ethnic minority) who are U.S. citizens or permanent residents in the research and education activities of the ERC as leaders, faculty, undergraduate, masters, and doctoral students, and as graduates.
+The focus of these diversity efforts will be on achieving a demonstrated impact by exceeding national engineering-wide and ERC-Program-wide averages for the involvement of women, underrepresented racial minorities, underrepresented ethnic minorities, and persons with disabilities who are U.S. citizens or permanent residents in the research and education activities of the ERC as leaders, faculty, undergraduate, masters, and doctoral students, and as graduates. - b.
+Build a climate of respect for the national cultures represented on its team and integrate foreign faculty and students on temporary visas into the ERC team.
+Encourage foreign faculty and graduate students to mentor the ERCs domestic and foreign students for success as engineers in a global economy.
+The ERC will provide data on the gender, racial, ethnic minority, and disability status of these personnel. - c.
+Demonstrate the existence of a strong partnership among the affiliated Deans of Engineering, other Deans, and the chairs of departments of the affiliated ERC faculty to increase the diversity of the center's leadership team, faculty, undergraduate and graduate students, and graduates over the duration of NSF's support. - d.
+Develop outreach connections with NSF programs focused specifically on increasing the diversity of science and engineering students and faculty through the involvement of women, underrepresented racial and ethnic minorities, and those with disabilities.
+The ERC will include connections with at least one NSF Louis Stokes Alliances for Minority Participation (LSAMP) program awardee and with at least one NSF Alliances for Graduate Education and the Professoriate (AGEP) program awardee, or other ongoing NSF programs serving underrepresented groups.
+These connections will involve faculty and undergraduate and graduate students in the ERC's research and education programs and will provide fellowships to students to facilitate matriculation of diverse cadres of undergraduate and graduate students in the graduate programs of the ERC's partner institutions, with some significant fraction of such students becoming involved in the ERC.

-- b.
-Demonstrate the existence of a partnership among the affiliated Deans of Engineering, other Deans, and the chairs of departments of the affiliated ERC faculty to increase the diversity of the center's leadership team, faculty, undergraduate and graduate students, and graduates over the duration of NSF's support. - Develop outreach connections with NSF programs focused C. specifically on increasing diversity of science and engineering students and faculty through the involvement of women, underrepresented racial minorities, and Hispanic American students.
-This will include connections with one of the NSF's Louis Stokes Alliance for Minority Participation (LSAMP), and with one or more of the NSF-sponsored awardees focused on diversity such as the NSF Alliances for Graduate Education and the Professoriate (AGEP), Colleges and Universities that serve predominantly Native American Populations, and other ongoing NSF programs serving underrepresented groups.
-These connections will involve faculty and undergraduate and graduate students in the ERC's research and education programs and provide fellowships to students to facilitate matriculation of diverse cadres of undergraduate and graduate students in the graduate programs of the ERC's partner institutions, with some significant fraction of such students becoming involved in the ERC. - d.
-Develop and strengthen long-term core and/or outreach partnerships with predominantly female, African American, Native American, and Hispanic American serving institutions. - e.
-Introduce diverse cadres of precollege students to the excitement and challenges of engineering through summer and/or year-round programs focused on design and research. - f.
-Focus any Research Experiences for Undergraduates (REU) and Research Experiences for Teachers (RET) programs on diversity.
+- e.
+Develop and strengthen long-term core and/or outreach partnerships with institutions serving predominantly female, African-American, Native-American, or Hispanic-American students or persons with disabilities. - f.
+Introduce diverse cadres of precollege students to the excitement and challenges of engineering through summer and/or year-round programs focused on design and research. - g.
+Focus Research Experiences for Undergraduates (REU) and Research Experiences for Teachers (RET) programs on diversity.